-- Create a cloud profile.
-The cloud profile contains resource identifiers for your cloud account, such as your user OCID, and the fingerprint for your public key.
-You can create a cloud profile in the following ways: - Automatically, by using the Cloud Profile Manager.
-See chapter 1.14.7, The Cloud Profile Manager, page 27. - Automatically, by using the VBoxManage cloudprofile command.
-See chapter 8.44, VBoxManage cloudprofile, page 227. - Manually, by creating an oci_config file in your Oracle VM VirtualBox global configuration directory.
-For example, this is \$HOME/.config/VirtualBox/oci_config on a Linux host. - Manually, by creating a config file in your Oracle Cloud Infrastructure configuration directory.
+- Automatically, by using the VBoxManage cloudprofile command.
+See chapter 8.44, VBoxManage cloudprofile, page 233. - Manually, by creating an oci\config file in your Oracle VM VirtualBox global configuration directory.
+For example, this is \$HOME/.config/VirtualBox/oci\config on a Linux host. - Manually, by creating a config file in your Oracle Cloud Infrastructure configuration directory.
 For example, this is \$HOME/.oci/config on a Linux host.